the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 if (isDeveloper) {
   console.log(`${firstName} is a developer.`);
 } else {
-  console.log(`${firstName} may be still a student.`);
+  console.log(`${firstName} may still be a student.`);
 }

 if (isLawyer) {
   console.log(`${firstName} is a lawyer.`);
 } else {
-  console.log(`${firstName} may be still a student.`);
+  console.log(`${firstName} may still be a student.`);
 }
 ~~~~~~~

 The drawback is that if both booleans are `false`, the code would execute both else blocks with their same instructions which wouldn't be desired either.
+Therefore we will have to use logical operators eventually.

 The if-else statement is one of the most used tools as a developer, because it enables one to move from coding a sequence of instructions to coding a tree of instructions with decision making based on conditions.
 Therefore not all code will be executed and only certain parts of the code will meet the conditions along the way.
-The if-else statement is one of several **control structures** (which enabled **control flows** in JavaScript) you will learn about.
+The if-else statement is one of several **control structures** (which enabled **control flows** in JavaScript) which you will learn about while reading this book.

 ### Exercises: